 In May/June of each year a date is set by the assessor to meet at the Hartford Town Hall, to hear appeals of taxpayers aggrieved by actions of the assessor from whom timely grievances have been received.
 To be timely, such grievance must be in writing and received (postmarks not accepted) by the close of business on the first day of the appeal hearings.
 For more information please call (802)295-3077.

 At the close of grievance hearings, the assessor shall make such corrections in the abstract as were determined upon hearing or otherwise.

 Notices of Grievance Results

-Notices of Grievance Results will be mailed 2 weeks after hearings are close.
+Notices of Grievance Results will be mailed within 2 weeks after hearings are closed.
 This notice will contain information regarding the procedure for appealing the decision of the Assessor/Listers to the Board of Civil Authority (BCA).

 Appeals beyond the local level go to either the Vermont Superior Court or to the Director of Property Valuation and Review.
 Each level of appeal must be completed before the next can be scheduled.
 Please make sure you understand the deadlines and procedures for each appeal level for the dates are firm in statute.32 V.S.A. § 4111

 For additional information, see the Property Appeals Handbook in Additional Information on the main screen.